-Table (7) Two- Way ANOVA for the two study groups performance on thePost-Test according to the interaction between teaching method and
+Table (7) Two- Way ANOVA for the two study groups performance on the

 As shown in table (7), the mean scores for the introversive students' performance in the control group was (6.66) which was almost similar to the mean scores for the extroversive students' performance in the control group (M=6.86).
 The mean scores for the introversive students' performance in the experimental group was (10.66) which was almost similar to the mean scores of the introversive students' performance in the experimental group (M=9.77).
-This means that there were no statistically significant differences at the significance level ( $\alpha \le 0.05$ ) as shown in table (6), indicating no substantial significant differences between the two study groups in relation to the student's personality trait.
+This means that there were no statistically significant differences at the significance level ($\alpha \leq 0.05$) as shown in table (6), indicating no substantial significant differences between the two study groups in relation to the student's personality trait.

-These results mean accepting the second hypothesis of the study stating which says that There is a statistically significant difference at ( $\alpha \le 0.05$ ) in the mean scores of 5th grade students' English achievement due to the student's personality trait (extroversion, introversion)''.
+These results mean accepting the second hypothesis of the study stating which says that There is a statistically significant difference at $(\alpha \le 0.05)$ in the mean scores of 5th grade students' English achievement due to the student's personality trait (extroversion, introversion)".